Difference Between Investment vs Speculation

-- The amount of risk in case of investments is already low to moderate and filters down to nothing due to the length of the duration of holding period.
+- The amount of risk in the case of investments is already low to moderate and filters down to nothing due to the length of the duration of the holding period.
 Speculation focuses on substantial returns in a short time period, and hence the risk levels are equally commensurate and high.

 - An investor will use their own funds, and hence the approach in case of an investment is cautious and conservative.
 On the other hand, the high level of risks involved in speculation tends to depend on borrowed funds, by luring in the lenders with attractive returns.

 - Investments tend to depend on gaining profit by an increase in the value of the asset or by regular dividend or rental incomes over a long period of time.
 Speculation tends to depend on exploiting information gaps or demand-supply inefficiencies in the market.

 Investment vs Speculation Comparison of Table

 Let us discuss the topmost differences between Investment vs Speculation:

 |1.
 Investment is the purchase of an asset or security with an aim to generate stable and expected returns||1.
 The speculation involves taking risky positions in the market, usually against the market, and expecting to earn substantial returns|